jamessl154/bloglist/README.md

 ![bloglist](https://github.com/jamessl154/bloglist/actions/workflows/ci_cd.yml/badge.svg)

-This project is the final exercise from part11 to develop a single repository application with a CI/CD-pipeline.
+This project is the final exercise from part [11](https://github.com/jamessl154/full-stack-open-pokedex) to develop a single repository application with a CI/CD-pipeline.
 The workflow is found in `.github/workflows/ci_cd.yml`.
 It transfers repository secrets into a ```.env``` file, installs dependencies, lints the code, tests the code with Jest and Cypress, builds the frontend using Webpack, deploys to Heroku and bumps the version.

 ---